Audio-WestlakeU/FS-EEND/README.md

 </div>

 # Note
-Our codes are developed based on the original Chainer implementation of offline [EEND](https://github.com/hitachi-speech/EEND) and the Pytorch version [EEND-Pytorch](https://github.com/Xflick/EEND_PyTorch)
+Our codes are developed based on the original Chainer implementation of offline [EEND](https://github.com/hitachi-speech/EEND) by [hitachi Ltd.](https://github.com/hitachi-speech) and the Pytorch version [EEND-Pytorch](https://github.com/Xflick/EEND_PyTorch).
 # Get start
 1. Clone the FS-EEND codes by: